 The Society for Collegiate Journalists is a National Society of Collegiate Mass Communications.
 It is the nation's oldest organization designed solely to serve college journalists.
 SCJ was formed when Pi Delta Epsilon, which was founded in 1909, merged with Alpha Phi Gamma, which was founded in 1919.
 Today SCJ has approximately 80 active chapters nationwide and 800 members.

 Tri-Alpha is an honor society for first-generation college students.
 “First-generation” means that neither parent completed a bachelor's degree.
 Many of Piedmont's faculty and staff are first-generation.
 Tri-Alpha offers acknowledgment and a support network that many first-generation students do not have at home and provides students with a community that understands their unique experiences.
 ADVISOR: Dr. Windy Charles

 Torch of Piedmont

-The Torch is an honor society for women students at Piedmont College.
-Eligible women must have completed at least four semesters as fulltime students at Piedmont College and must have a minimum cumulative grade point average of 3.9.
-Transfer students who received an associate degree from a two-year college must complete at least two semesters at Piedmont College and must have a minimum grade point average of 3.9.
+The Torch is an honor society for women students at Piedmont University.
+Eligible women must have completed at least four semesters as fulltime students at Piedmont University and must have a minimum cumulative grade point average of 3.9.
+Transfer students who received an associate degree from a two-year college must complete at least two semesters at Piedmont University and must have a minimum grade point average of 3.9.
 Requirements for membership include outstanding academic achievement, qualities of leadership, executive ability, and attendance at the induction/pinning ceremony.